My dog is acting strange and hiding — What Can Be Done About It?

 Fear of going to the vet

 Nobody likes visiting a hospital, especially children.
 Similarly, pups dread visiting the vet.
-It may be because of previous experiences such as a vaccination that stung quite badly.
+It may be because previous experiences, such as vaccination, stung quite severely.
 Also, dogs are sensitive to certain smells, and the vet’s office usually has all sorts of smells.
-There are unfamiliar people, new dogs, and if the pup has been to the vet before, it knows that the examination table means no good.
+There are unfamiliar people and new dogs; if the pup has been to the vet before, it knows that the examination table means no good.

-Since dogs have a heightened perception of smell, they can easily pick up distress signals other dogs are giving out, due to pheromones.
-Pheromones are secreted by the body and released into the atmosphere, so they can be picked up by other animals.
+Since dogs have a heightened perception of smell, they can easily pick up distress signals other dogs are giving out due to pheromones.
+Pheromones are secreted by the body and released into the atmosphere to be picked up by other animals.

-Dogs, in particular, can sense pheromones fast and understand what they mean.
+Dogs, in particular, can sense pheromones quickly and understand their meaning.
 So, if our dog is in the presence of other dogs suffering from more severe conditions, it will get anxious.
-It will begin to feel threatened and actually show anxiety.
+It will begin to feel threatened and show anxiety.
 The vet’s staff will have trouble calming the dog even for a routine examination because the dog is convinced that the pain is near.

 Also, dogs can gauge our emotions precisely and mirror them.
 Therefore, they might lose all hope if we are stressed and show it openly.
-This is the reason some vets prefer to conduct examinations privately without the presence of the owner.
-The owner’s presence can make the dog more anxious than it already is and unnecessarily delay the examination.
+This is why some vets prefer to conduct examinations privately without the presence of the owner.
+The owner’s company can make the dog more anxious than it already is and unnecessarily delay the investigation.

 Fear of hygiene

-Some dogs really don’t like bathing, while others are scared of getting into the tub.
-Consequently, it can be difficult to keep our dog clean.
+Some dogs don’t like bathing, while others are scared of getting into the tub.
+Consequently, it cannot be easy to keep our dogs clean.
 But that does not mean we can skip giving our dog a nice, clean shower.

-Apart from baths, clipping a dog’s claws is a very difficult task.
-Dogs fear claw clipping a lot because their paws are very sensitive.
+Besides baths, clipping a dog’s claws is very difficult.
+Dogs fear claw clipping a lot because their paws are susceptible.
 Among all the body parts, a dog’s paws are the most sensitive and soft-skinned, so the process is a struggle both for the owner and the dog.

 If the dog spends a lot of time outdoors, there is a good chance that the nails are automatically trimmed to the optimal length due to wear and tear.
 But nowadays, very few dogs get that much exercise.
-So, we have to trim the claws frequently to ensure that dogs don’t hurt themselves.
-If the claws are too long and the dog collides with a solid object, they could break.
+So, we must cut the claws frequently to ensure that dogs don’t hurt themselves.
+They could break if the nails are too long and the dog collides with a solid object.
 That is very painful, as the claws have sensitive roots — even the slightest damage to them can cause a lot of distress.

 The fear of house objects like staircases

-There are many popular videos online that show puppies learning to ascend and descend staircases in the house.
+Many popular videos online show puppies learning to ascend and descend staircases in the house.
 However, while they are adorable, only the dog’s owner knows how stressful this is for a puppy.
-In fact, it is even more difficult if a person adopts a slightly grown-up dog that spent its puppyhood in a shelter that had no stairs.
+It is even more difficult if a person adopts a slightly grown-up dog that spent its puppyhood in a shelter with no stairs.

-The dog feels very scared to go up and down the stairs since it needs the right level of balance.
-Also, since dogs use all four limbs to move around, even a small mistake while descending a staircase can throw it off balance.
+The dog feels terrified to go up and down the stairs since it needs the right level of balance.
+Also, since dogs use all four limbs to move around, even a tiny mistake while descending a staircase can throw them off balance.
 The dog will tumble down and tremble at the thought of ascending the stairs again.

 Teaching a pup to climb staircases requires a lot of patience.
-We have to train them every day and shower them with praises irrespective of the progress.
+We must train them daily and shower them with praises irrespective of their progress.
 One person can stand on top of the staircase and call the dog up, while another one can coax it from the other end.
-Eventually, the puppy will learn how to effortlessly climb and get off staircases, but until then, this whole process will feel like a nightmare.
+Eventually, the puppy will learn how to climb and get off the staircases effortlessly, but this process will feel like a nightmare until then.

 A fear of strangers

 A fear response to strangers may also stem from prior experiences.
-For example, if a dog’s pup was hurt by a young boy, it may growl at all the young children it sees.
-In the dog’s childhood, if it was abused by an older person, it is bound to remember that and transfer its feelings to other similar-looking people.
+For example, if a young boy hurts a dog’s pup, it may growl at all the young children it sees.
+In the dog’s childhood, if an older person abused it, it is bound to remember that and transfer its feelings to other similar-looking people.